Capoeira: As a game

-In Bantu culture, the Nkhumbi term ochimama encapsulates the overlapping meanings of game, dance, and tradition.
-This overlap is also found in Afro-Brazilian folklore, where many similar forms of expression are called brincadeiras (games).
+Capoeira practitioners do not speak of "fighting" or "dancing" but rather of "playing" (jogar).
 Some scholars have interpreted capoeira as a way of concealing martial arts within dance movements.
 However, research from Angola suggests that the relationship between game, fight, and dance may be even deeper.
 These scholars propose that the ambivalence between these three elements is a fundamental aspect of the ancestral grammar shared by engolo and capoeira.
+In Bantu culture, the Nkhumbi term ochimama encapsulates the overlapping meanings of game, dance, and tradition; this overlap is also found in Afro-Brazilian folklore, where many similar forms of expression are called brincadeiras (games).
+Capoeira training requires the practice of musical instruments and songs as well as physical techniques and game-playing strategy.

+The berimbau is the primary instrument of capoeira, setting the rhythm for the game.
+Musical rhythms dictate different types of games; for example, the banguela rhythm calls for a low, tricky game, while the Iuna rhythm indicates more acrobatic movements, and São Bento grande demands speed and strength.
 Playing capoeira is both a game and a method of practicing the application of capoeira movements in simulated combat.
-It can be played anywhere, but it's usually done in a roda.
-During the game most capoeira moves are used, but capoeiristas usually avoid punches or elbow strikes unless it's a very aggressive game.
+While it can be played anywhere, is usually done in a roda (pronounced /pt/).
+During the game most capoeira moves are used, but capoeiristas usually avoid punches or elbow strikes unless it is a very aggressive game.
 The game does not focus on knocking down or defeating opponents, but rather on body dialogue and highlighting skills.